Kureev/fflux/README.md

 * [View layer](#view-layer)

 ## What is FFlux?
-* Dispatcher, Store, React mixin
+* Simple way to use flux architecture
-* Simple API
+* Minimum API
 * Two types of stores: [mutable](#mutable-store) & [immutable](#immutable-store)
 * Isomorphic friendly (no singletons)
 * 100% test coverage